jaeday/jaeday.github.io/blogs/post1.md

 ---
 layout: page
-title: About
-permalink: /about/
+title: Life at Michigan - cold!

 ---

-Hello there!
+Hello this is my blog.
+I'll be talking about my stuff.
 My name is Jaehyun Shim, and I'm a sophomore at the University of Michigan, majoring in Computer Science and minoring in Mathematics.

-I love coding.
+I'll keep track of what I do day to day here.